 Program educational objectives

-The educational objectives of the Engineering Design Technology program are listed below.
+The educational objectives of the aerospace engineering program at Western Michigan University are to have graduates

 Program enrollment and degree data

 |Bachelor’s Degrees |

 - Rob Curtis, B.S.'11, Engineering Manager, Parker Aerospace